kapouer/matchdom/README.md

 Formats can be used by "to:" filter.

 Default types (and their shorthands):
-- undefined: none, undefined
+- undefined, none: converts null-ish to undefined, leave other values intact
-- null: null
+- null: converts falsey to null, leave other values intact
-- integer: int, integer
+- integer, int: try to parseInt, return null if NaN
-- string: str, string
+- string, str: toString
-- boolean: bool, boolean
+- boolean, bool: "true", "1" and truey to true, "false", "0", and falsey to false
-- float
+- float, num, numeric: try to parseFloat, return null if NaN
-- date
+- date: try new Date(val), return null if not a date
-- array
+- array: wrap non-array-like values into an array

 Default formats:
 - text: converts string with newlines by a dom fragment with hard breaks